hmagph/secure-satconfig-toolchain/README.md

-# Develop a Simple Java Application and Deploy on Virtual Server (Virtual Machine)
+# Develop a Simple Java Application and Deploy to a Cluster Group (Satellite Config)

 + [Prerequisites](#prerequisites-)
 + [Advanced User Scenarios](#advanced-user-scenarios-)